s194891/BIMmanager_gr_21/A2/README.md

 #2411

 **Identify claims Issue:**
-Time spend talking to the analyst gorups helping them to figure out thair claims
+Time spend talking to the analyst gorups helping them to figure out thair claims.

 **Short dectiption:**
 1. A main script incorporating the functions produced by the structural analyst groups.